lethalmonk6/Sanjuks-V3R-Shaft/README.md

 STEP and PDF files are required for CNC fabrication using JLCCNC.

-Material is Aluminum 6061-T6, no surface finish, ISO 2768 medium tolerance.
-Stainless Steel or Aluminum 7075 can be used as well, but will be more expensive.
+Test copy was made with Aluminum 6061-T6, no surface finish, ISO 2768 medium tolerance.
+However, Stainless Steel is recommended.

 # License
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]